funkybob/stencil/docs/writing.rst

    Failure!
    {% endif %}

-"Truthiness" is based on the Pythocept.
+"Truthiness" is based on the Python concept.
 Here are some things that are "truthy":

 - True
 - non-empty strings